hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 .. code:: bash

-   $  hasura logs -s my-service -n default
+   $  hasura microservice logs my-service -n default

 The -n flag is the namespace in which the service resides.
 All Hasura microservices are on the hasura namespace, while custom microservices are on the default namespace.